Eight Design Trends Tech Companies Should Know in 2023

 Modern Typefaces

-The recent proliferation of typefaces could make for its own article.
-From Art Deco callbacks and retro minimalism to tall, thin serifs, many brands are expressing themselves in ownable ways through typefaces.
+Designers are spoiled for choice with the recent proliferation of typefaces.
+From Art Deco callbacks and retro minimalism to tall, thin serifs, many brands use typography to highlight simplicity and versatility.

 Image Left: betterwise.com